Tuesday, July 14th:

 I was pretty hungry and ordered both a pizza bufalina (pizza with bufala mozzarella) and then some pesto pasta.
 I don’t know what I was thinking because of course I could not finish the pasta.
 I am sure the waiter thought I was crazy ordering this combination but it sounded good to me.
 I thought il Pappagallo served good food and was a fun place to eat.
 There seemed to be a mix of locals and tourists at this restaurant.
 On my way back to my hotel, I stopped at Ristorante il Vicoletto and made a reservation for the following evening since il Pappagallo is closed on Wednesdays and Ristorante il Vicoletto is closed on Thursdays.

 I have mixed feelings about taking the cable car up to Mt.
 Mottorone.
 I thought the price was very expensive.
-I realize that I did not get to experience the amazing views that I have read about, but 17.50 euros is a lot for a view.
+17.50 euros is a lot for a view.
 I also thought that the alpine garden was nice but it was pretty small.
 For someone really into wildflowers, it might be worth it though.
-I am more of a boat person and if I had it to do over again, I probably would have taken a boat ride to explore another town on the lake or maybe even taken the boat to Locarno or Ascona in Switzerland (2 places I visited in 2003) instead of taking the cable car up to Mt.
-Mottorone.
+I am more of a boat person and if I had it to do over again, I probably would have taken a boat ride to explore another town on the lake or maybe even taken the boat to Locarno or Ascona in Switzerland (2 places I visited in 2003) instead.
 Even so, I did have a nice day.